On matrix product ansatz for Asymmetric Simple Exclusion Process with open boundary in the singular case: Totally asymmetric case

 Motivated by the generating function $\sum_{n=0}^\infty H_n(x)z^n=1/(1+z^2-xz)$ lets denote by $\varphi[(1+z^2 -(\ee+\dd) z)^{-1}]$ the power series $\sum_{n=0}^\infty \varphi[H_n(\ee+\dd)]z^n$.
 We can now summarize the above formulas more concisely. \begin{proposition} If $abcd\ne 1$ then for $|z|$ small enough

 If $abcd= 1$ then for $|z|$ small enough

-\end{proposition} The first expression matches the formula from \cite[Theorem 4.1]{Szpojankowki2010} who computed the integral of $1/(1+z^2-xz)$ with respect to the Askey-Wilson measure with $q=0$ under the assumptions which in our setting boil down to $ac \leq 1$ and $abcd<1$.
+\end{proposition} The first expression matches the formula from \cite[Theorem 4.1]{Szpojankowki2010} who computed the integral of $1/(1+z^2-xz)$ with respect to the Askey-Wilson measure with $q=0$ under the assumptions which in our setting boil down to $ac \leq 1$ and $abcd<1$. \arxiv{ Indeed, and from \eqref{Fq=0} we get